kikarn/terraws/README.md

 The code sets up x number of EC2 instances and installs nginx.
 It also creates a load balancer and a S3 bucket to which html+images is uploaded.
 Furthermore, some network stuff like VPC, subnets, routes..

 Everything should fall under Free Tier in AWS and don't cost anything.
 Let's hope that's true.
+BUT CAN'T GUARANTEE, USE AT OWN RISK!

 ## The files